Sandwiched R\'enyi Convergence for Quantum Evolutions: Notation and Preliminaries

 \begin{defn}[$p$-relative entropy] For any full rank $\sigma\in\M^+_d$ and $p>1$ we define the \textbf{$p$-relative entropy} of $X\in\M^+_d$ as

 where $\frac{1}{q}+\frac{1}{p}=1$.
 For $p=1$ we can consistently define

 by taking the limit $p\to1$.

-\end{defn} The $p$-relative entropy is not a divergence in the information-theoretic sense, as e.g. it is not contractive under quantum channels, and has been introduced to study hypercontractive properties of semigroups in \cite{Olkiewicz1999246}.
+\end{defn} The $p$-relative entropy is not a divergence in the information-theoretic sense (e.g. it is not contractive under quantum channels).
+It was originally introduced to study hypercontractive properties of semigroups in~\cite{Olkiewicz1999246}, where they also show it is positive for positive operators.
 There is however a connection to the quantum relative entropy as

 As a special case of the last equation we have

 We may also use it to obtain an expression for $\Ent_{2,\sigma}$:

 We also need Dirichlet forms to define logarithmic Sobolev inequalities: